eliagbayani/docker_eol_connectors/README.md

 1. Download the file, open the folder.
 2. Rename the `.env_sample` to `.env` and enter your information.
+   - For Mac, to see the hidden files press `cmd+shit+period`.
-3. $ docker-compose up
+4. $ docker-compose up
-4. To test Apache + PHP + MySQL:
+5. To test Apache + PHP + MySQL:
       - Edit `test.php` from your **WEBROOT_PATH**.
 Enter the **MYSQL_ROOT_PW** you entered in your `.env` file.

               $pass = 'root_pw';

       - Go to browser: http://localhost:81/test.php
         - You should see a list of four names.
-5. To test Jenkins:
+6. To test Jenkins:

    1. Go to browser: http://localhost:8081
    2. Follow instructions to initialize your Jenkins.